 Bold Venture Brook cascades down the sloping park from Darwen Moor, via a series of waterfalls and pools.
 The main waterfall is over forty feet high and is an unexpected sight in a municipal park.
 The stream culminates in an ornamental lake just south of the war memorial.
 The lake is surrounded by formal gardens and attracts many species of birds.

 The playground is also near the main entrance.
 It’s a modern playground but doesn’t have that many pieces of equipment.
-At the time of our last visit (August 2015) several were broken.
 The play areas at Witton Country Park in Blackburn are far superior.

 The Huntington Heritage Trail comprises a series of sculptures.
 The four-year project officially opened in 2012.
 It is named after James Huntington, a notable Victorian wallpaper manufacturer and designer from Darwen.